neilanshchauhan/Walmart-Sales-Analysis/README.md

 - **Process**:
   - Built interactive dashboards to visualize sales trends, branch performance, and product category distribution. 🖥️
   - Integrated dynamic filters for city, payment method, and time to enhance user exploration. 🧠

 ---

-## Results 🏆

-- **Data Analysis**:
-  - Highlighted San Antonio and Irving as top-performing cities for sales. 📍
-  - Identified Health and Beauty as the most profitable category. 🛍️
-  - Observed that Ewallet is the most frequently used payment method. 💳
-- **Customer Satisfaction Prediction**:
-  - Built a predictive model with 80% accuracy to estimate customer satisfaction based on transaction attributes. 🔮
-- **Data Visualization**:
-  - Provided clear and interactive visual insights, enabling stakeholders to make strategic decisions. 📊

----